Sometimes life is harder than it should be.

 All of your goals should be SMART, in my opinion.
 This is an acronym that stands for specific, measurable, attainable, realistic, and timely.

-- Related: How to set goals for beginners
+- Related: How to set goals

 - 5-year: Pay off student loans